plausible/docs/docs/excluding-pages.md

 * Visiting a page on your website that you excluded from tracking and ensuring views for it don't show in your Plausible dashboard.

-* Alternatively, after loading a page, you can check the browser console (press F12 on Firefox or Chrome and then click the "Console" tab).
+* Alternatively, after loading a page, you can check the browser console (press F12 on Firefox or Chrome, or `Option+Command+i` on Safari and then click the "Console" tab).
 If you've excluded your pages and are browsing on the excluded page, you should see a message saying "Ignoring event in exclusion".
 You may need to ensure the "Warnings" filter (in the top right in Firefox and top-center under a dropdown in Chrome) is enabled before this message is visible.